djrowley2104/MS3-Project-Cossetted/README.md

 #### HTML5
 #### JavaScript
 #### CSS3
+#### DNSPYTHON
+#### Flask-pymongo
+#### Werzoeug
 ## Frameworks, Libraries & Programs Used
-### Bootstrap 4.4.1:
+### Materialize
-#### Bootstrap was used to assist with the responsiveness and styling of the website.
+#### Materialize was used to assist with the responsiveness and styling of the website.
 ### Font Awesome:
 #### Font Awesome was not used as the one icon I wanted did not display correctly so I made my own.
-### jQuery:
-#### jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
-## Git
+## GitPod
-### Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+### GitPod was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 ## GitHub:
 ### GitHub is used to store the projects code after being pushed from Gitpod.
 ## Photoshop:
 ### Photoshop was used to create the logo, resizing images and editing photos for the website.
-## Balsamiq:
+## PC Paint:
-### Balsamiq was used to create the wireframes during the design process.
+### PC Paint was used to create the wireframes during the design process this was due to the free version of Balsmic running out, but in fairness it worked as well and was able to show the basic page layout.

 # Testing
-## I have started to create the base of the website, at the moment I’m having an issue getting the site to work correctly when in mobile mode, the hamburger is displayed, but when you click on it the dropdown menu is not displayed, therefore the js file does not load and work correctly. ## After lots of work I found the correct way to get the Mongo Data Base talking to my GitPod
+## I have started to create the base of the website, at the moment I’m having an issue getting the site to work correctly when in mobile mode, the hamburger is displayed, but when you click on it the dropdown menu is not displayed, therefore the js file does not load and work correctly.
-project and then deployed on Heroku, still having issue with Heroku.
+## After lots of work and re listening to lesson, I found the correct way to get the Mongo Data Base talking to my GitPod project and then deployed on Heroku, still having issue with Heroku.
 ## Working on GitPod template hoping to get the sign in sorted, all seems to work after some teething problems, down to some naming errors in the app.py file, once corrected all is well.
 ## Getting the website to right to the MongoDB, I needed to used the correct logic and re-listen to the tutorials in order to get the logic sorted.
 Once I got the correct logic, it was easy.
 ## Adding sell item and sell classic to the app.py file and getting them to right to the data base I needed to re-listen to the tutorials again.
 ## Edit Sales item, the field should be populated from the MongoDB, this is not happening, after talking with the tutors, I was able to solve this error, code amended and now it works.
 ## The edit button throws an error, the error is “an unexpected argument”, this was dues to an error in the app.py.
 Once I reverted back to the pre error version of the app.py file I was able to see what had gone wrong and fix it.
-## after talking with my mentor I decided to simplify my site as I had too many categories in it, and it made fault finding very tricky as it felt like I was chasing my tail.
+## After talking with my mentor I decided to simplify my site as I had too many categories in it, and it made fault finding very tricky as it felt like I was chasing my tail.
 ## I have added a view sales categories very similarly to the add tasks section in the mini project.
+## I had an issue where the admin had to approved adverts in order tp show them, but as the admin approved the adds the admin took ownership of the advert, this is not an issue that was apparent too early on in my design until I created the user profile section, the admin owned all the ads, and the person that created them did not.
+This was sorted out once I was aware of the issue.
+## The site was then tidied up ready to submit it, new adds added and text made consistent throughout the site.

 ### Lighthouse Report
 #### From the report you can see that performance is good, accessibility is not good this was due to the way the links were done as the photos were all external links and therefore out of my control.
 I feel the site is working as well as it can, and it does not have any speed issues, as the code is very clean with no really links to unnecessary site.
 <img src="/static/images/lighhouse_review_of_site.png">;

-###

 ## Returning Visitor Goals
-###
-.
+### A returning visitor would need to be able to see the adds quickly and be able to view them easily.

 ## Frequent User Goals
-### As a Frequent User, I decided that they would need access to repair sites and places to ride, these will be added and the site will grow as the users add their favourite places that they want to share with other people.
+### As a Frequent User, I decided that they would need access to see if their items were still valid and to review the add to be sure it was correct.

 ## Further Testing

-###
-.
+### I have run through the site’s operation one last time to make sure that it adds adverts and deletes them from the MongoDB site as it should, looking at the site on differing screaan sizes from Google Chrome the menus all work fine and the site looks good.

 # Known Bugs

-###
+## The contact details and company information needs to be created, I ran out of time due to spending all my time on the data base interactions and getting the site to function correctly.
+## As the site is not a real one most of the information in the footer is made up and some of it does not have any links.
+This information could be added later if needed, but I have simply run out of time to even consider them.

 # Deployment

 ## Initial Development